James Edvin Johnson II

 Legal Representation in Probate and Trust Administrations, Estate Planning, Guardianships for the Developmentally Disabled, and Medicaid Eligibility for clients in the Bradenton and Sarasota area.

-James E. Johnson II is an attorney shareholder in the Greene Hamrick Quinlan & Schermer, P.A. firm, which is located in downtown Bradenton, Florida.
-Mr. Johnson is board certified by the Florida Bar as an Elder Law specialist in estate and Medicaid planning, trust administration, and guardianship .
+James E. Johnson II is an attorney shareholder in the Greene Hamrick Schermer & Johnson, P.A. firm, which is located in downtown Bradenton, Florida.
+Mr. Johnson is board certified by the Florida Bar as a specialist in Elder Law, and his practice centers on estate and Medicaid planning, probate and trust administration, Medicaid applications for nursing home residents, and guardianships for developmentally disabled adults.

 WHY ELDER LAW?